Software problem delays cargo ship arrival at space station

+* Says it has signed an agreement to acquire Deis, a member of the Kubernetes container orchestration system Source text - (http://bit.ly/2oZ7mpc) Further company coverage:

-CAPE CANAVERAL, Florida A software glitch will delay Orbital Sciences' trial cargo ship from reaching the International Space Station until Tuesday, officials said on Sunday.
+CAPE CANAVERAL, Fla.
+Sept 22 A software glitch will delay Orbital Sciences' trial cargo ship from reaching the International Space Station until Tuesday, officials said on Sunday.

 The company's Cygnus capsule, which blasted off Wednesday from Virginia for a test flight, had been scheduled to reach the station on Sunday.